hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

-# Adding a New Datasource
+# Adding a New Data Source

-New datasources are required when AWS adds a new service, or adds new features within an existing service which would require a new datasource to allow practitioners to query existing resources of that type for use in their configurations.
-Anything with a Describe or Get endpoint could make a datasource, but some are more useful than others.
+New data sources are required when AWS adds a new service, or adds new features within an existing service which would require a new data source to allow practitioners to query existing resources of that type for use in their configurations.
+Anything with a Describe or Get endpoint could make a data source, but some are more useful than others.

-Each datasource should be submitted for review in isolation, pull requests containing multiple datasources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.
+Each data source should be submitted for review in isolation, pull requests containing multiple data sources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.

-Please use the [skaff](https://github.com/hashicorp/terraform-provider-aws/blob/main/skaff/README.md) tool to generate new datasource and test templates for any new resource.
+Please use the [skaff](../skaff/README.md) tool to generate new data source and test templates for any new resource.
 Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ## Prerequisites

-If this is the first addition of a resource or datasource for a new service, please ensure the Service Client for the new service has been added and merged.
+If this is the first addition of a resource or data source for a new service, please ensure the Service Client for the new service has been added and merged.
 See [Adding a new Service](add-a-new-service.md) for details.

-## Steps to Add a Datasource
+## Steps to Add a Data Source

 ### Fork the Provider and Create a Feature Branch

 For a new resources use a branch named `f-{datasource name}` for example: `f-ec2-vpc`.
 See [Raising a Pull Request](raising-a-pull-request.md) for more details.

-### Name the Datasource
+### Name the Data Source

 Either by creating the file manually, or using `skaff` to generate a template.